jprknight/Office365FiddlerExtension/README.md

 `Invoke-Expression (New-Object Net.WebClient).DownloadString('https://raw.githubusercontent.com/jprknight/Office365FiddlerExtension/master/Office365FiddlerExtension/Deploy-Office365FiddlerExtension.ps1')`

+The deployment script allows you to upgrade to v2.0.3, and just in case there's any issues you can downgrade to v1.0.78.
+Please report any issues you encounter: https://github.com/jprknight/Office365FiddlerExtension/issues.

 ### Manual Install

 Download the Office365FiddlerExtension.zip file and extract the contents into your \Fiddler\Inspectors and \Fiddler\Scripts installation folder.
 Fiddler will then load the extension the next time it loads.